MooersLab/pymolsnips/README.md

 The package yasnippets is one of the most popular packages in emacs for managing snippets.
 This package provides for the display of the snippets in a table that opens in a separate buffer.
-The user can navigate the table find a relevant snippet.
+The user can navigate the table to find a relevant snippet.
-This table is redundant with ls snippet.
+This table is redundant with the ls snippet.

-The [*yasnippets*](https://www.emacswiki.org/emacs/Yasnippet) package is used to manage snippets in *emacs*.
+The [*yasnippets*](https://www.emacswiki.org/emacs/Yasnippet) package is used to manage snippets in *Emacs*.
 This package is installed with a builtin package manager.

 Each snippet is stored in a single file.